HOW TO CLOSE THE EDUCATION GAP FOR PRISONERS: our scholar Carolyn writes from experience Read More

 An annual award

-The Pinter Poem will be chosen on behalf of the Longford Trust each year from those published in Inside Time over the previous 12 months.
-The winner will be notified before his or her poem is read at the annual Longford Lecture in November, and they will receive prize money of £100.
+The Pinter Poem will be chosen on behalf of the Longford Trust from those published in Inside Time in the previous 12 months.
+The winner will be notified before their poem is read at the annual Longford Lecture in November (in 2024 by actress Jenny Agutter (right), and will receive prize money of £100.

 “I had the inspiration that a prize for a Pinter Poem by a serving prisoner, selected by Inside Time, would be an appropriate way to salute Harold’s memory, his love of poetry, and the creative work of prisoners, all together.”
 Antonia Fraser